The Royal Forestry Society’s - Future Foresters Programme

 The Future Foresters programme will engage and enthuse people from all backgrounds to enter the forestry sector and support them through their learning and development.
 To achieve this the RFS Future Foresters programme offers the following;

-RFS Certificate in Arboriculture (level 2) , RFS Certificate in Forestry (level 2) and the RFS Certificate in Silviculture (level 3).
+- Qualifications – The RFS offers three professionally recognised qualifications; RFS Certificate in Arboriculture, RFS Certificate in Forestry and the RFS Certificate in Silviculture.
 To find out more about these qualifications please click here

-- Studentships – The RFS works in partnership with UK Universities to provide summer studentships.
-To find out more about studentship opportunities with the RFS please click here
+- Internships – The RFS works in partnership with UK Universities to provide summer internships.
+To find out more about internship opportunities with the RFs please click here

 - Bursaries – The RFS offers three bursaries to support forestry learning; Randle Travel Bursary, Spencer Bursary & Yorkshire Bursary.
 To find out more about the RFS bursaries please click here

 - Awards – The RFS presents awards to both students and education providers.
-This includes the Silky Fox Handsaw Awards, Truncator Award and a range of best student awards across our divisions.
+This includes the Silky Fox Handsaw Awards, Truncator Award and a range of best student awards.
 To find out more about these and other awards presented by the RFS please click here

 - Projects – In 2014 the RFS launched Conifers for Colleges, a national programme supported by the sector and education establishments to provide students with the opportunity to gain knowledge and skills relating to current and future conifer species.
 To find out more about the project please click here